ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   codebase.
 - We added an [Markdown Shell Recorder][] test for the [Constants](http://libelektra.org/plugins/constants) plugin.
 - The [Markdown Shell Recorder][] now prints the path of the test file.
+- If any of the tests in `make run_memcheck` fail valgrind will now set an exit-code which will get picked up by make.

 [Markdown Shell Recorder]: https://master.libelektra.org/tests/shell/shell_recorder/tutorial_wrapper